ganemone/smart-njala-prototype/README.md

             123.45.0.67     njala.smart  [or whatever name you used]

-    If you are not using virtual hosts, you can get to your Njala Prototype as a subdirectory under your server name, e.g.
+    If you are not using virtual hosts, you can get to your Njala Prototype as a subdirectory under your server name, _e.g._,

             /my.servername.com/smart-njala-prototype/public/

 Please see [INSTALL.md] [install] for more detailed information.
 (Under construction...)